 This study used a nested design with two hierarchical levels.
 The manuscript was at the lowest level of the hierarchy.
-Associate editor represented the next level of the hierarchy (associate editors were identified by number in our data set to preserve anonymity).
-Variables associated with the highest level were associate editor gender, journal, and submission year.
-Variables associated with the lower level of manuscript were reviewer gender, author gender, manuscript recommendations, number of rounds of revisions, publication outcome, and whether there was one author from an English-speaking country (although not of primary interest to our study, omitting a relevant variable from the HLM models would bias our regression estimates).
-We also included two-way interactions between first author gender and associate editor gender, and first author gender and the presence of at least one female reviewer.
+AE represented the next level of the hierarchy (AEs were identified by number in our data set to preserve anonymity).
+Variables associated with the highest level were AE gender, journal, and submission year.
+Variables associated with the lower level of manuscript were reviewer gender, author gender, manuscript recommendations, number of rounds of revisions, publication outcome, and if there was one author from an English-speaking country (although not of primary interest to our study, omitting a relevant variable from the HLM models would bias our regression estimates).
+We also included two-way interactions between first author gender and AE gender, and first author gender and the presence of at least one female reviewer.

 The first model predicted publication outcome from demographic variables without controlling for what happened during the review process.
 The main effect of journal was significant, reflecting that acceptance rates differ among journals (Table 4).
 Year was also a significant predictor; manuscripts submitted in later years were less likely to be published.
-There was also a significant main effect of presence of an author from an English-speaking country, with manuscripts with at least one author from an English-speaking country having better publication outcomes (63.1% published) than those with none (28.9% published).
-Finally, there was a marginally significant interaction of associate editor gender and first author gender.
-Associate editor gender did not significantly affect publication for manuscripts with female first authors (57.1% publication rate with female associate editors, 58.4% with male associate editors).
-However, manuscripts with male first authors that were assigned to female associate editors had significantly higher publication rates (69.9%) than those that were assigned to male associate editors (61.7%, t = 3.243, df = 503.076, P = 0.001; Figure 2).
+There was also a significant main effect of presence of an author from an English-speaking country, with at least one author from an English-speaking country having better publication outcomes (63.1% published) than those with none (28.9% published).
+Finally, there was a marginally significant interaction of AE gender and first author gender.
+AE gender did not significantly affect publication for manuscripts with female first authors (57.1% publication rate with female AEs, 58.4% with male AEs).
+However, manuscripts with male first authors that were assigned to female AEs had significantly higher publication rates (69.9%) than those that were assigned to male AEs (61.7%, t = 3.243, df = 503.076, P = 0.001; Figure 2).
 The main effect of gender was not significant.

 HLM Analysis Predicting Publication Using Demographic Variables and Manuscript Recommendations

-In the next model, we included the scale computed from the average of reviewer and associate editor recommendations to control for perceived quality of the manuscript.
-The effects of journal, year, and English speaking authorship did not change when controlling for recommendations (Table 5).
+In the next model we included the scale computed from the average of reviewer and AE recommendations to control for perceived quality of the manuscript.
+The effects of journal, year, and English-speaking authorship did not change when controlling for recommendations (Table 5).
 In this model, having at least one female reviewer was a significant predictor of publication outcome.
 Controlling for recommendations, having no female reviewers was associated with higher rates of manuscript publication than having at least one female reviewer.
 Not surprisingly, recommendations significantly predicted publication outcomes.
 More positive recommendations were associated with better publication outcomes.
 First author gender became marginally significant in this model.
-That is, controlling for the recommendations received, manuscripts with female first authors were published marginally more frequently.
+That is, controlling for the recommendations received manuscripts with female first authors were published more frequently.

-The associate editor gender by first author gender interaction was no longer significant; however, the first author gender by reviewer gender interaction was significant, and yielded a similar pattern of results (Figure 3).
+The AE gender by first author gender interaction was no longer significant; however, the first author gender by reviewer gender interaction was significant, and yielded a similar pattern of results (Figure 3).
 Whether a manuscript was assigned female reviewers did not affect publication of manuscripts with female first authors.
 For manuscripts with male first authors, however, having at least one female reviewer resulted in higher publication rates.

 HLM Analysis Predicting Publication Outcome Controlling for the Number of Revisions